ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 .\rs-convert.exe -d path_of_output_folder -i file.bag
 ```

-Here the parameter "-c" informs rs-convert to extract RGB frames and parameter "-d" informs rs-convert to extract RGB frames.
+Here the parameter "-c" informs rs-convert to extract RGB frames only and parameter "-d" informs rs-convert to extract depth frames only.
 The dimensions of the RGB and Depth images might differ. if so, the next steps would be to bring the dimensions of the depth and RGB same without losing information.
 Next, please save the frames in following structure:

 ```
 Data